sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ### 1.2.1 Basic Approach
 The feature involves new development.
-A new DB by name - EVENT_DB - is created using redis2 instance to "house" various tables used by the framework.
+A new DB by name - EVENT_DB - is created using redis2 instance to host various tables of the framework.
 Applications act as producers by writing to a table in EVENT_DB with the help of event notify library.
 Eventd reads new record in the table and processes it:
 It saves the entry in event history table; if the event has an action and if it is *raise*, record gets added to alarm table, severity counter in ALARM_STATS is increased.
 If the received event action is *clear*, record in the ALARM table is removed and severity counter in ALARM_STATS of that alarm is reduced by 1.
 If eventd receives an event with action *acknowledge*, severity counter in ALARM_STATS is reduced by 1.
 Eventd then informs logging API to format the log message and send the message to syslog.

-Any applications like pmon can subscribe to tables like ALARM_STATS to update its state.
+Any applications like pmon can subscribe to tables like ALARM_STATS to act accordingly.

 ### 1.2.2 Container
 A new container by name, eventd, is created to hold event consumer logic.